One Last Cheer! Cleveland Indians and fans celebrate World Series

 ``This team had a never-say-die attitude, and they played great ball,'' Jacobs said.

-``America just found out that Cleveland has the best fans in the entire universe,'' said Mayor Michael R. White, who gave key to the city awards to team officials.
+``America just found out that Cleveland has the best fans in the entire universe,'' said mayor Michael R. White, who gave key to the city awards to team officials.

 ``I know everyone here did a lot of praying in the last month and lost a lot of sleep,'' he said.

-David Justice, on the Atlanta Braves team that beat the Indians in the 1995 World Series, told the crowd he has seen fans in a lot of cities `` but I've never seen this kind of support.''
+David Justice, who was on the Atlanta Braves team that beat the Indians in the 1995 World Series, told the crowd he has seen fans in a lot of cities `` but I've never seen this kind of support.''

-As the celebration ended with fireworks and the release of red-blue-and-silver streamers, Indians play-by-play announcer and ceremony host Tom Hamilton said ``So long, folks.
+As the celebration ended with fireworks and the release of red, blue and silver streamers, Indians play-by-play announcer and ceremony host Tom Hamilton said, ``So long, folks.
 We'll see you in spring training.''